Kotti/kotti_navigation/README.rst

 -------------------

-There is an optional label for the top of the tree display, or for the first item in the horizontal display.
+There is an optional label for the top of the tree display, or for the first item in the list display.

 For the following discussion about the optional label, the context is assumed to be a document titled Animals, and there are two children titled Dogs and